-Pulsus Group invites all the participants from all over the world to attend "Immunology World" conference on September 11-12, 2017 at Amsterdam, Netherlands.
-This includes prompt keynote presentations, Oral talks, Poster presentations and Exhibitions.
+Pulsus Group invites all the participants from all over the world to attend "7th World Congress on Immunology" on April 19-20, 2017 at Amsterdam, Netherlands.
+Conference includes prompt keynote presentations, Workshops, Oral talks, Poster presentations and Exhibitions.

-This year Immunology World will gather people from academia, business and societies interested in immunology to share the latest trends and important issues relevant to our field/subject area.
-Immunology Meetings brings together the Global leaders in Immunology and relevant fields to present their research at this exclusive scientific program.
-The Immunology Conference hosting presentations from editors of prominent refereed journals, renowned and active investigators and decision makers in the field of Immunology.
-Immunology World Organizing Committee also invites Young investigators at every career stage to submit abstracts reporting their latest scientific findings in oral and poster sessions.
-The conference will include invited speakers, oral presentations, poster session and the young scientist award.
+Immunology conferences will gather people from academia, business and societies interested in immunology to share the latest trends and important issues relevant to immunology & related fields.
+Immunology conference 2018 will provide the platform to meet global leaders in Immunology and relevant fields to hear their research at this exclusive scientific program.
+The Immunology Conference hosting presentations from editorial board members of prominent refereed journals, renowned and active investigators and decision makers in the field of Immunology.
+Immunology World 2018 Organizing Committee also invites Young investigators at every career stage to submit abstracts reporting their latest scientific findings in oral and poster sessions.

 Why to attend?

-The Immunology World conference is the World's leading Annual Immunology conference.
-The three days of the congress will host 50 Scientific and technical sessions on cutting edge research and latest research innovations in the field of Immunology and biomedical sciences across the globe.
-This year annual Immunology conference will comprises of 50 major sessions designed to offer comprehensive sessions that address current issues in Immunology and relevant Biomedical Sciences.
+Immunology conferences are leading annual immunology conferences happening around the world.
+Immunology world 2018, the two days of the congress will host 50 Scientific and technical sessions on cutting edge research and latest research innovations in the field of Immunology and biomedical sciences across the globe.
 The attendees can find

 - Exclusive Sessions and Panel discussions on latest innovations in Immunology and Biomedical sciences

 - Lectures by the active Investigators

 - Poster Sessions on latest Innovation in all the relevant Areas